ThedaCare Regional Medical Center–Neenah

 ThedaCare Regional Medical Center–Neenah, formerly Theda Clark Medical Center, is a hospital in the north central United States, located on the south end of Doty Island in Neenah, Wisconsin.
-It is part of the ThedaCare health care system and a member of the Mayo Clinic Care Network.
+It is part of the ThedaCare–Froedtert Health care system and a member of the Mayo Clinic Care Network.
+Children's Wisconsin also operates a hospital on the property focusing on pediatric care.

-The medical center is dedicated to Theda Clark Peters (1871–1903), daughter of Charles B. Clark (1844–1891), a philanthropist and one of the founders of Kimberly-Clark Corporation.
+The medical center is dedicated to Theda Clark Peters, daughter of Charles B. Clark (1844–1891), a philanthropist and one of the founders of Kimberly-Clark Corporation.
 A renowned community activist herself, she died at age 32 at her home while giving birth in 1903.

 Recognizing the need for an area hospital, her family donated $96,000 to build a hospital in 1909 in her memory, and later donated another $50,000 to establish a fund to pay for care for those who couldn't afford it.

 Replacement plan

 ThedaCare was in the process of seeking the closure of the hospital along with ThedaCare Regional Medical Center–Appleton.
 They would have then built a brand new mega-hospital to serve the Fox Cities.
 A representative of the company stated that investing in a new hospital would make more sense than investing in the remodeling of both hospitals.
 The representative also said that newer medical procedures, bring the need for different facilities.
 ThedaCare cited the need for a larger Intensive care unit to cope with the increased demand for beds in the unit as another reason to build another hospital.

 On October 25, 2017, it was announced that the plan was abandoned and instead they would focus on remodeling the two hospitals.